Florence-Muscle Shoals MA

 The Shoals is committed to preparing students for STEM careers by creating a science and technology education pipeline from K-12 schools through the area higher education institutions.
 These programs prepare the young people of the Shoals for current and future careers in science and technology.
 There are two institutions of higher education located within The Shoals and two additional institutions of higher education located within close proximity to The Shoals.

 These educational institutions all have a long history of supporting local industry.
-For example, in 2015 Northwest Shoals Community College started a plastics injection molding training program in response to the addition of auto suppliers TASUS and CBC INGS America to The Shoals.
+For example, in 2015 Northwest Shoals Community College started a plastics injection molding training program in response to the addition of auto suppliers TASUS to The Shoals.

 The Robotics Training Park (RTP) is a collaboration between the state of Alabama, Alabama Community College System, AIDT, and robotics industry leaders across the nation.
 The RTP consists of three individual training facilities, each targeted to a specific industry need.

 - The Advanced Research and Development Center

 - The Integration, Entrepreneurial, and Paint Dispense Training Center and Mobile Robotic Training Lab